wjdwldbs/Rectangles/README.md

-# nuvalence_rectangle
+# Rectangles
-nuvalent_rectangle application analyzes client-input rectangles and detects intersection, containment, and adjacency.
+Rectangles application analyzes client-input rectangles and detects intersection, containment, and adjacency.

 Things to note:
 - The upper-left corner of the computer screen is the origin coordinate (0, 0) and y-axis goes in the downwards direction.